 Hi everyone.
 I'm gonna put my disclaimer first for all the people who don't want to waste their time if they can't date me!
 Whee!

-I do OKC for friends, and I am asexual, not bisexual.
-(I did not have a better choice of orientation.)
+I do OKC for friends.
+I'm asexual, aromantic, and uninterested in an exclusive partnership--I just want cool pals.
 If you're looking at my profile because you're hoping I will date you or sex you, we are not what each other are looking for.
 We cool?
 Good!

 But surely you're one of the ones who is way too awesome to make me deal with that crap, right?
 So let's talk about you!